Timonwa/sender-react-integration/README.md

 This is the code example for my article on
 [How to Integrate Sender with a React Form to Collect and Deliver Emails for Free](https://timonwa.com/blog/integrate-sender-with-react-form)

-Visit my blog, [Your Blog/Website Name](https://timonwa.com/blog), for more technical content, articles, and code snippets.
+Visit my blog, [Timonwa's Notes](https://timonwa.com/blog), for more technical content, articles, and code snippets.

 ## Summary

-Learn how to seamlessly integrate Sender with your React app to effortlessly collect and deliver emails.
+Learn how to seamlessly integrate Sender with your React app to collect and deliver emails effortlessly.
 These steps are not limited to React - they can be applied to plain HTML/JavaScript forms or any JavaScript framework, including Vue and Angular.